Aswin123445/Amitifier/README.md

-# animated_login
+# Amitifier

-A new Flutter project.
+A flutter firebase project which will help users to make and maintain friendship <br>with loved ones

 ## Getting Started